Kuadrant/api-quickstart/README.md

         duration: 10
         unit: second
     ```
-- In ` /store/inventory`, we have also have a `rate_limit` and a Gateway API `backendRef`set.
+- In `/store/inventory`, we have also have a Gateway API `backendRef`set and a `rate_limit` set.
 The rate limit policy for the endpoint restricts usage of this endpoint to 10 requests in a 10 second window:
     ```yaml
     x-kuadrant:
       backendRefs: